 This course introduces students to a variety of writings, in Arabic or in French, including travel accounts, ethnographies, memoirs, essays, short stories, and novels.
 The central themes unifying the readings are a shared interest in imperialism, nationalism, modernity, and the complex nature of identity.
 The readings explore anti-colonial resistance, decolonization, and the interconnectedness of economic, political, and cultural phenomena in recent Mediterranean history.
 The syllabus additionally features texts that treat labor migration, musical culture, and the interplay of religion and language in the construction of national cultures.

-Prerequisite: 3 years of Modern Standard Arabic or 2 years of French, or the equivalent level of proficiency.
+Prerequisite: Three years of Modern Standard Arabic or two years of French, or the equivalent level of proficiency.

 This course introduces students to contemporary theoretical, critical, and political debates that inform Franco-Arab (read: East-West) relations throughout the recent history of the Mediterranean.